carlio/django-flows/README.md

     The ID of the current flow is kept in the URL to differentiate between different flows occurring concurrently for the same user in the same browser.
 The default value is ``_t``.

-- ``FLOWS_TIE_TO_COOKIE``
+- ``FLOWS_TASK_BINDER``

     Task IDs are appended to every URL.
 This URL can easily be shared.
-To prevent a user giving out their task state simply by sharing a URL, a task ID is tied to the value of a cookie so that only the user who started a task can continue executing it.
-This setting is the name of the cookie whose value should be used.
-The default is ``session``.
+To prevent a user giving out their task state simply by sharing a URL, a task ID is bound to a value specific to the current user so that only the user who started a task can continue executing it.

+    This setting is a method which will be called to get the value to bind the task to.
+It is called with a single argument, the current request.
+The default behaviour is to bind the task to the session ID.